 - Instant Yeast, also known as “fast-rising” or “fast-acting” dry yeast, can shorten the rising time in traditional baking by as much as 50%.
 Instant Yeast is not recommended for use in refrigerated or frozen dough baking methods.

-- RED STAR® Quick-Rise™, RED STAR® Bread Machine Yeast, SAF® Gourmet Perfect Rise, SAF® Bread Machine Yeast, bakipan® Fast Rising Yeast and bakipan® Bread Machine Yeast are all instant yeast products.
+- RED STAR® Quick-Rise™, RED STAR® Platinum Superior Baking Yeast®, SAF® Gourmet Perfect Rise, SAF® Bread Machine Yeast, Bakipan® Fast Rising Yeast, and Bakipan® Bread Machine Yeast are all instant yeast products.

 - All dry yeast types are suitable for recipes using traditional and bread machine baking methods.